apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 We'll start with installing MySQL and configuring some options to ensure it runs well with CloudStack.

-First, as CentOS 7 no longer provides the MySQL binaries, we need to add a repository:
+First, as CentOS 7 no longer provides the MySQL binaries, we need to add a MySQL community repository, that will provide MySQL Server (and the Python MySQL connector later) :

 .. parsed-literal::
    # wget http://repo.mysql.com/mysql-community-release-el7-5.noarch.rpm